zacatac/daedalus/README.md

 # Roadmap

-- support reading in multiple test and source files
+- [ ] [wip] Support reading in multiple test and source files
-- pass in additional conversational context for changes which require more than one iteration
+- [ ] Set up a test suite that validates expected diffs, not just success/failure states
-- set up a test suite which actually validates expected diffs instead of just success / failure result states
+- [ ] Relax the assumption that test execution commands and tests are assumed to be correct
-- relax the assumption that the test execution commands and test themselves are assumed to be correct
+- [ ] Accept higher-level desired inputs and return tests that satisfy those constraints
-- accept higher-level desired inputs and return tests which satisfies the constraints
+- [ ] Ensure correct patch formatting and use patching instead of file replacement
-- ensure that patch formatting is correct and use patching instead of file replacement.
+- [x] Pass in additional conversational context for changes requiring more than one iteration

 # Vision